Lobesitdoll/mdncomp/wiki/Using.md

 Searching By Status
 -------------------

-If we want to see for example feature that has been deprecated or are experimental, we can use the `-l, --list` option.
+If we for example want to see features that has been deprecated or are experimental, we can use the `-l, --list` option.

 The option will on its own provide us with a way to find features by path, but it